-9.1 The village retains a number of important heritage assets that make a significant contribution to the character of the village.
+- 9.1 The village retains a number of important heritage assets that make a significant contribution to the character of the village.
 A small Conservation Area was designated in 1991 around the two Drinkstone Mills, one of which is listed Grade I and the other Grade II.
-Elsewhere there are a further 36 Listed Buildings, as detailed in Appendix B. In addition, the parish is known to be rich in archaeological finds and records.
-Suffolk County Council Archaeological Service's Historic Environment Record provides details of finds and the Service should be consulted at the earliest possible stages of preparing a planning application.

-The NPPF explains that the significance of a non-9.2 designated heritage asset should be taken into account in the determination of any planning application.
+Elsewhere there are a further 36 Listed Buildings, as detailed in Appendix A. In addition, the parish is known to be rich in archaeological finds and records.
+Suffolk County Council Archaeological Service's Historic Environment Record provides details of finds and the Service should be consulted at the earliest possible stages of preparing a planning application. - The NPPF explains that the significance of a nondesignated heritage asset should be taken into account in the determination of any planning application.
 A balanced judgement will be needed, having regard to the scale of any harm or loss and the significance of the asset.
 Preparation of the Neighbourhood Plan has identified a number of buildings in the village that are of local significance and which, while not yet formally designated as 'Local Heritage Assets', make a significant contribution to the historic environment and character of Drinkstone and may be worthy of being protected as Local Heritage Assets.
-We will pursue their registration with the District Council.
-In the meantime, we have identified them in Appendix C as buildings of local significance and they are also identified on the Policies Map.
+We will pursue their registration on a Local List with the District Council.
+In the meantime, we have identified them in Appendix B as Buildings of Local Significance and they are also identified on the Policies Map.